Wycliffe (TV series): Setting and characters

 The setting in Cornwall is an important feature of the series, providing both picturesque landscapes and glimpses into the local way of life.
 Some characters work in the tourist industry.
 Some of the problems of the county, such as the struggling fishing industry, long-term unemployment, and prejudice against new age travellers, are shown in various episodes.
 Wycliffe and his team are responsible for a large geographical area and often have to spend time away from home during an investigation.
 This can cause problems for Wycliffe, who is shown as a contented family man married to a teacher (Lynn Farleigh) and with two teenage children.
 It also makes it difficult for Lane and Kersey, who are both single, to form relationships outside work.

 Wycliffe's beat appears to cover mainly central and west Cornwall.
 There are frequent references to certain major towns, including Truro, Newquay, Camborne and Penzance (these places were also used as filming locations).
-Other towns in the same area, such as Falmouth, St Austell or St Ives, figure less frequently, although Falmouth probably provided some of the backgrounds to scenes in "Time Out", the only episode for which a fictional Cornish town ("Carrick") was invented, complete with a red-light district, called Eastgate.
+Other towns in the same area, such as Falmouth, St Austell or St Ives, figure less frequently; the only episode for which a fictional Cornish town ("Carrick") was invented, complete with a red-light district, called Eastgate.
 Bodmin (actually mainly Bodmin Moor) features strongly in one episode, "Number of the Beast", which is about the so-called Beast of Bodmin (said to be a big cat).
 In the final episode, "Land's End", Wycliffe refers to Wadebridge, near Bodmin, as being on "the other side of the county".

 Devon and Cornwall Police is no longer organised into divisions.
 The Major Crime Investigation Team in Cornwall, which would presumably be headed by Wycliffe, was actually based at Newquay during the period in which the series was made, but Wycliffe's divisional headquarters appears to be in the Camborne area.